AI in healthcare: Introduction

 AI algorithms provide real-time feedback and guidance to surgeons during complex surgical procedures, facilitating precise tissue dissection, suturing, and tissue reconstruction.

-4. Drug discovery and development:
+4. Drug discovery and development

 AI-powered drug discovery platforms use machine learning algorithms and computational modeling techniques to identify novel drug candidates, predict drug-target interactions, and optimize formulations.